 Elevating employee engagement with an attitude of gratitude

-But in all of our hustle and bustle, we can’t forget to be thankful.
-Not just for turkey or presents or football.
-But for our co-workers.
-Don’t forget to be grateful for your colleagues and take the time to say thank you, deliberately.
+But in all of our hustle and bustle, don’t forget to be grateful for your colleagues and take the time to say thank you, deliberately.

 It sounds so very simple, but it’s also so very impactful.
 You see, being grateful requires mindful practice.
 You don’t thank someone accidentally.
 It requires you to take note of noteworthy acts.
 It benefits from empathy and thinking about the busy life of the person who has gone above and beyond to do something valuable for a client, another co-worker, you or the company in general.
 It requires extra effort on your part.

 Recently, scientists have researched the positive impact of gratitude using magnetic resonance imaging (MRI) scanning technology and have found interesting connections with many aspects of well-being.